-At one point, it was the only places to watch the Dallas Cowboy game on television (during a blackout), as sports bars in Texas were non-existent.
-My dad’s concept was the forerunner to the sport’s bars you see today.
+At one point, it was the only place to watch the Dallas Cowboy game on television (during a blackout), as sports bars in Texas were non-existent.
+My dad’s concept was the forerunner to the sports bars you see today.
 If the Dallas Cowboys weren’t playing, the players would often come in and hang out in the bar area or eat at the restaurant.

 The Italian Village was the place to be in the 1960s and 1970s.

 After about ten years of living in the fast lane, my dad found he was empty.
 He had accomplished everything he could in his field.
 There were no challenges left.
 He started asking God if there was more.
 He didn’t know how to deal with difficult family members either.

 He prayed and asked God to show him if He was real.
 My father was a Catholic Italian, but not a good Catholic.
 He only attended mass on holidays, but those little times in church pushed him to ask the question.

 I think he was hoping it would be answered.

 God answered my father’s prayer rather quickly.
 Two weeks later my father encountered God in a real way.
 And it changed his life forever.

 Nightclub Owner Turns Christian